-25 Hendrix Road, Suite A West Henrietta, New York 14586 (585) 359-5900
+25 Hendrix Road West Henrietta, New York 14586 (585) 359-5900

-PROXY STATEMENT FOR 2019 ANNUAL MEETING OF STOCKHOLDERS
+PROXY STATEMENT FOR 2020 ANNUAL MEETING OF STOCKHOLDERS

-This proxy statement is furnished to shareholders in connection with the solicitation of proxies by the Board of Directors of Vuzix Corporation ("Vuzix", the "Company", "we", "our", or "us") in connection with the annual meeting of shareholders of the Company to be held on June 13, 2019 at 10:30 a.m., local time, at the DoubleTree hotel located at 1111 Jefferson Road, Rochester, New York 14623 (the "Annual Meeting").
-A copy of the Company's Annual Report on Form 10-K for the year ended December 31, 2018, filed with the Securities and Exchange Commission ("SEC") is available without charge upon written request to the Company's Secretary at the Company's corporate offices, or from the SEC's website at www.sec.gov.
+This proxy statement is furnished to shareholders in connection with the solicitation of proxies by the Board of Directors of Vuzix Corporation ("Vuzix", the "Company", "we", "our", or "us") in connection with the annual meeting of shareholders of the Company to be held on June 22, 2020 at 10:30 a.m., local time, virtually via the Internet (the "Annual Meeting").
+A copy of the Company's Annual Report on Form 10-K for the year ended December 31, 2019, filed with the Securities and Exchange Commission ("SEC") is available without charge upon written request to the Company's Secretary at the Company's corporate offices, or from the SEC's website at www.sec.gov.